Skip to content

 Why cohorts, not personas

-Each cohort member gets a substrate — mood, financial pressure, prior frustrations, expertise, attention, age, place — sampled per member by external randomness across six layers.
+Each cohort member gets a starting hand of traits — mood, financial pressure, prior frustrations, expertise, attention, age, place — dealt per member by randomness outside the model, across six layers.
 Persona templates shape the probabilities, never the outcome: no combination is impossible, so the affluent-but-anxious and the skeptic-who-signs-up still occur, the way they do in real samples.
 The model’s job is to inhabit the hand it’s dealt.

 How to read a study

-- Splits carry the signal.Every generalisation must name its numbers (“9 of 15”).
-A collation that smooths disagreement into consensus is rejected and regenerated automatically.
+• Splits carry the signal.Every generalisation must name its numbers (“9 of 15”).
+A summary that smooths disagreement into consensus is rejected and regenerated automatically.

-- Uncalibrated means uncalibrated.
-Until a use case has been validated against real research, every output is exploratory — a hypothesis generator, not a finding.
+• Trust is earned, not assumed.
+Until a use case has been checked against real research, every output stays exploratory — a hypothesis generator, not a finding.

-What it refuses to do — until calibrated
+What it refuses to do — until it’s earned trust

 Purchase-intent prediction, willingness-to-pay, and conversion forecasting are structurally refused.
-Not because synthetic prediction is impossible — published work shows it can correlate with human panels in specific, carefully calibrated settings — but because those numbers don’t transfer: not across products, not across audiences, and never from an uncalibrated cohort.
+Not because synthetic prediction is impossible — published work shows it can correlatewith human panels in specific, carefully controlled settings — but because those numbers don’t transfer: not across products, not across audiences, and never from a cohort that hasn’t earned that trust.
 A number that looks like a forecast will be treated as one, so until a use case has earned trust against your real data, none is produced.
-The refusal runs deep: even inside legitimate studies, a deterministic check strips intent tallies (“11 of 15 would subscribe”) out of collations and demands the objections and reasons instead.
+The refusal runs deep: even inside legitimate studies, a built-in check strips intent tallies (“11 of 15 would subscribe”) out of the summary and demands the objections and reasons instead.

 Reproducibility